On the Structure of Double Complexes: Cohomologies and multiplicities

 In particular,

 \item \textbf{Squares:} There is an equality

 \end{enumerate} \end{prop}

 It was shown in \cite{deligne_real_1975} that a double complex satisfies the $\del_1\del_2$-lemma iff it has degenerate Frölicher spectral sequences and the $k$-th total cohomology has a pure Hodge structure of weight $k$ iff it is a direct sum of squares and zigzags of length $1$.
-The following corollary, together with Theorem \ref{decomposition of double complexes} is a generalization of this last equivalence.
+The following corollary, together with Theorem \ref{decomposition of double complexes} is a generalisation of this last equivalence.

-\begin{cor} Let $A$ be a bounded double complex over a field $K$. \begin{itemize} \item The Frölicher spectral sequences degenerate at stage $r$ if, and only if, $\sum_{p,q\in\Z} \dim E_r^{p,q}=\sum_{k\in\Z} b_k$, if, and only if, only shapes of even zigzags of length strictly less than $2r$ have nonzero multiplicity.
+\begin{cor} Let $A$ be a bounded double complex over a field $K$. \begin{itemize} \item The Frölicher spectral sequences degenerate at stage $r$ if and only if only shapes of even zigzags of length strictly less than $2r$ have nonzero multiplicity.